tliron/json-jvm/README.md

 You do *not* need Maven to build JSON JVM, however you can deploy your build to a Maven repository using the "deploy-maven" Ant target.
-To enable this, you must install [Maven] (http://maven.apache.org/) and configure its path in "private.properties".
+To enable this, you must install [Maven](http://maven.apache.org/) and configure its path in "private.properties".

 Still Having Trouble?
 ---------------------

-Join the [Prudence Community] (http://groups.google.com/group/prudence-community), and tell us where you're stuck!
+Join the [Prudence Community](http://groups.google.com/group/prudence-community), and tell us where you're stuck!
 We're very happy to help newcomers get up and running.